Harry Raymond Eastlack: Family

+Harry Raymond Eastlack, Jr., lived in Philadelphia, Pennsylvania, with his sister and his parents.
+Eastlack was of Anglo-Scottish, Irish, and German descent, and his father was a World War I military veteran and a firefighter.
+Harry's elder sister Helene Davridge (née Eastlack, Jr.) was born on 20 August 1932 in Philadelphia, Pennsylvania, and became a music teacher later as a adult.
+She died in September 1998, at the age of 66, in Sharon Hill, Pennsylvania, leaving behind her husband and daughter, Kristen.

 Childhood

 Records suggest that his childhood was an active and happy one.
 His pastimes consisted of listening to music on the radio or records at home.
 Eastlack would also enjoy reading, playing with his sister, and going to the movies.
 Additionally, a seat was exclusively reserved for him at the center of the seventh row in Hamilton Theater, a musical theater, in Philadelphia.
 It has been claimed that ushers would not let anyone else sit there, as the spot was spacious enough to later allow Eastlack to stretch his immobile leg.

 Diagnosis

 While heterotopic bone growth can begin spontaneously in FOP patients, Eastlack, like most patients, first experienced a triggered proliferation due to an illness or injury.
-He was about four years old, playing with Helene, his sister, outdoors.
-A car hit his leg, injuring his left femur.
+When he was three or four years old, in 1937, while playing with his sister Helene, on a local street, a car hit him and injured his leg.
 He was taken to the hospital where his leg was put in a cast before returning home.
 The fracture never set properly, and when the cast was removed months later, his leg was painfully swollen with a high amount of inflammation.
-No further action was taken and shortly after Eastlack began to experience his first set of abnormal bone growths.
+No further action was taken and shortly after, Eastlack began to experience his first set of abnormal bone growths.
 His hips and knees had become difficult to move.
 When he was taken to the hospital with this concern, the doctor took X-rays in which the bony deposits on his thigh muscles were revealed.
 The doctors were not able to diagnose his condition having seen this, and it continued to progress in the anatomically characteristic manner that FOP does.
 Eastlack soon suffered flare-ups along his back, neck, and chest.

 In attempts to diagnose and treat Eastlack's condition, the doctors ordered biopsies and performed a total of 11 surgical procedures to remove excess and heterotopic ossification, such as that on his thigh muscles.
 However, Eastlack's condition was aggravated by such procedures and the bone plates returned thicker and more predominant.
-It was 1938, the year after the incident, when he was finally diagnosed with Myositis ossificans progressiva, which is now known as Fibrodysplasia Ossificans Progressiva (FOP).
+It was 1938, the year after the incident, when he was finally diagnosed with myositis ossificans progressiva, which is now known as Fibrodysplasia Ossificans Progressiva (FOP).